top of page

 Key Takeaways

-Automatic Emergency Braking (AEB) systems leverage cutting-edge sensors and data processing to identify hazards, evaluate threat levels, and autonomously apply braking, minimizing collision risks for yourself and others on the road.
+• Automatic Emergency Braking (AEB) systems use advanced sensors and data processing to identify hazards, evaluate threat levels, and autonomously apply brakes.
+This minimizes collision risks for drivers and pedestrians alike.

-With automakers largely meeting the autobrake pledge and regulators encouraging adoption, widespread AEB has helped raise global vehicle safety standards, making these systems increasingly accessible in new models and providing you with better protection.
+• Automakers are largely meeting the autobrake pledge, with regulators encouraging widespread adoption.
+This has raised global vehicle safety standards, making AEB increasingly accessible in new models.

-Combining AEB with additional ADAS features like adaptive cruise control and lane assist creates a holistic safety cocoon that can amplify your protection.
+• Combining AEB with additional Advanced Driver Assistance Systems (ADAS) like adaptive cruise control and lane assist creates a comprehensive safety cocoon, enhancing overall protection.

-Future innovations in AEB, such as artificial intelligence, vehicle-to-everything (V2X) communication, and sensor fusion, will deliver even stronger dependability and adaptability.
-It is important for you to keep up to date on evolving vehicle safety technologies.
+• Future innovations in AEB, such as artificial intelligence, vehicle-to-everything (V2X) communication, and sensor fusion, promise even greater reliability and adaptability.
+Staying informed about evolving vehicle safety technologies is crucial.

 What Is Automatic Emergency Braking?